 In November 1999, Services established two performance stock option plans (the 1999 Plans) to provide for the grant of options to upper management of AMN.
 Options for a maximum of 4,040,000 shares of common stock were authorized at an exercise price of \$3.80 per option for grants within 120 days of the 1999 Recapitalization and not less than the fair market value in the case of subsequent grants.
 Options under the plan vest 25% per year beginning in 2000 if certain earnings performance criteria are met and grantee remains an employee.
 If the Company does not meet the performance criteria for the particular year, that portion of the option, which was eligible to become vested, will terminate.
-Options that vest expire in nine to ten years from the grant date.
-In 1999, the Company granted options for 3,636,000 shares of common stock at an exercise price of \$3.80 per share.
-At December 31, 1999, 404,000 shares of common stock were reserved for future issuance related to the 1999 Plans.
+Options that vest expire in nine to ten years of common stock at an exercise price of \$3.80 per share.
+At December 31, 1999, 404,000 shares of common stock were emplanes.